mlr-org/mlr3torch/README.md

   custom) callbacks.
 - The package is fully integrated into the `mlr3` ecosystem.
-- Neural network architectures, as well as their hyperparameters can be easily tuned via `mlr3tuning` and friends
+- Neural network architectures, as well as their hyperparameters can be easily tuned via `mlr3tuning` and friends.

 ## Documentation

 - Start by reading one of the vignettes on the package website!

-## Contributing
+## Contributing:

-- To run the tests, it is necessary to set the environemnt variable `TEST_TORCH=1`
+- To run the tests one needs to run set the environment variable `TEST_TORCH = 1`, e.g. by adding it to `.Renviron`.

 ## Acknowledgements